 - Sleep in and don’t set your alarm

 - Watch an inspiring TEDx video

 - Listen to an uplifting or educational podcast

 - Paint your nails (with non-toxic nail polish)

 - Give yourself a hair or face mask

-- Take a class you have always wanted to take
+- Take an online class you have always wanted to take

 - Have a conversation with an old friend